 Every once in a while you get a question and just have to go hmmmm?
 Recently during set-up at an all classifier match, the issue of what is the shoulder of a USPSA cardboard target when the specified target height of “5 feet at the shoulder” is used.
 If you think about it, there could be two answers.
 Is shoulder height the top of the main body of the target or is the shoulder where the lateral edge of the target breaks down at an angle?
 I would guess most people would say the former rather than the latter example but is it as cut and dried as that?

-[Read more…] about Which shoulder?Stage Design
+[Read more…] about Which shoulder?X Marks the Spot

 No, not a post discussing treasure maps, sorry.
 In this case, it is regarding the placement of firearms on a surface prior to the start signal as part of the make ready routine.
 Let’s grab our shovels anyway and and see what we can find.